 For example, if the other driver turned left in front of the vehicle you were a passenger in BUT the driver of your vehicle is running a red light or speeding at the time of the collision, both drivers could be partially at fault for the collision.
 Determining this is extremely important for your accident claim.
 If your Indianapolis car accident attorney can file claims against both parties, it increases the amount of insurance available to pay your damages.

 This can be crucial in cases where the injuries sustained in a car accident will require long-term medical care or personal care, such as a permanent disability that will also prevent you from returning to work.
 Damages in these types of cases can reach into the hundreds of thousands of dollars.
 Having more than one insurance company responsible for damages increases your chances of receiving full compensation for your accident claim.

-Do You Need An Indianapolis Personal Injury Attorney For An Accident Claim?
+Do You Need An Indianapolis Car Accident Attorney For An Accident Claim?

 If you have been injured as the passenger in a traffic accident, we can help!
 Depending on the facts in your case, you may need to file a claim against the driver of the vehicle you were a passenger in at the time of the traffic accident.
 This can be overwhelming, especially if you are related to the person.

-Our Indianapolis personal injury attorney understands your hesitation; however, we also want to protect your best interest.
+Our Indianapolis car accident attorney understands your hesitation; however, we also want to protect your best interest.
 We will work with you to make the process as stress-free as possible while protecting your right to receive full compensation for your injuries.

 Contact The Ken Nunn Law Office through Live Chat online 24 hours a day, 7 days a week.
 You can also call 1-800-CALL-KEN or 1-800-225-5536 to speak with an attorney or to schedule a free legal consultation.